NicolasGraph/elsass/README.md

 # In process

-Will be merge from the dev branch in a couple of weeks.
+The _dev_ branch will be merged with _master_ in a couple of weeks.